• Summary

 Add §201-j, Lab L

-Requires covered businesses to annually report to the department of labor regarding the impact of artificial intelligence on hiring and business practices for the previous year; requires the department of labor to file an annual report on the impact of artificial intelligence on hiring and business practices in the state; establishes penalties for covered business that fail to submit such reports.
+Requires covered businesses to annually report to the department of labor regarding the impact of artificial intelligence on hiring and the nature of artificial intelligence use for the previous year; requires the department of labor to file an annual report on the impact of artificial intelligence on hiring and the nature of artificial intelligence use in the state; establishes penalties for covered business that fail to submit such reports.

 Go to top